markuszm/go-gif-search/README.md

 - How to fix the error
 - URL for more information

+Show as example the error when no API key is provided

 Suggest commands when unknown command error occurs - activated by default in Cobra

 ## Prompt if you can

 Prompting is not a feature in Cobra.
-But can use promptui https://github.com/manifoldco/promptui See `trending select` command
+But can use promptui https://github.com/manifoldco/promptui

+See `trending select` command